What She Can Do

 “Alright, alright, enough now,” he said cheerfully, smiling as he gently tried to loosen her arms from around him.
 But she didn’t let go – hiding her tears in the embrace.
 Finally, the man gave in and simply stroked Aliarra’s golden hair, until her grip began to soften.

-"Well..." he murmured, slipping out of the clinging arms, "the old folks were right – brains over brawn.
-It would've been a great shame if I couldn't handle you and you strangled me for joy"
+“Well...” he murmured, slipping out of the clinging arms, “the old folks were right – brains over brawn.
+It would’ve been a great shame if I couldn’t handle you and you strangled me out of joy”

 Aliarra glanced up just in time to catch his wink.
 The man was much taller than her, his hand reached under her chin, tilting her head slightly.
 The candlelight fell on her face.
 The flicker shone in the tears, and in her azure eyes.

-Aliarra smiled as the man's chin dropped. he had always played this game when she was younger, every time the girl had washed up.
+Aliarra smiled as the man’s chin dropped.
+He’d always played this game when she was younger, every time the girl washed up.

 “Well, I’ll be damned!
 I never knew what a treasure I was hiding.”
 His smile widened, and he finished the old sentence differently, “If I’d seen you earlier, I wouldn’t have thought about peeling myself off.
 Can we try again?”